-1-5.
-Right of Way (ROW) Preparation: Crews clear trees and debris from the ROW, grade the surface to provide a level workspace, segregate top soil where necessary and re-stake the centerline of the route.

-6a-c.
-Trenching: This team digs the trench for the pipeline using a wheel trencher, backhoe or rock trencher depending on the terrain.
+- 1-5.
+Right of Way (ROW) Preparation: Crews clear trees and debris from the ROW, grade the surface to provide a level workspace, segregate top soil where necessary and re-stake the centerline of the route. - 6a-c.
+Trenching: This team digs the trench for the pipeline using a wheel trencher, backhoe or rock trencher depending on the terrain. - 7-8.

-7-8.
 Stringing and Bending: The stringing crew uses specialized equipment to move the pipe from the pipe yard to the ROW.
-When necessary, pipes are bent to conform to the topography and to follow the curves of the route.
+When necessary, pipes are bent to conform to the topography and to follow the curves of the route. - 9-13.

-9-13.
 Welding and Coating: These teams connect sections of pipe together to form one continuous length.
 Welds are visually inspected multiple times and at least once using x-ray technology.
 Each weld is also coated to inhibit corrosion.

-into the trench.

-17. Backfilling and Final Grading: Teams return the soil to the trench in reverse order so the top soil remains on top and then grade the ROW to the final contour.

-18. Hydrostatic Testing: Before the pipeline is put in service, crews pressure test the entire length using water.

-19. ROW Restoration: This team is responsible for stabilizing the soil, cleaning up the ROW and returning the land as closely as possible to pre-construction conditions.
+- 14-16.
+Lowering: Highly skilled operators lift the pipe and lower it into the trench. - 17.
+Backfilling and Final Grading: Teams return the soil to the trench in reverse order so the top soil remains on top and then grade the ROW to the final contour. - 18.
+Hydrostatic Testing: Before the pipeline is put in service, crews pressure test the entire length using water. - 19.
+ROW Restoration: This team is responsible for stabilizing the soil, cleaning up the ROW and returning the land as closely as possible to pre-construction conditions.